xonq/tutorials/annotationPipeline.md

 ```
 like this
 ```

-Before each command in each tutorial, I have tried to explain what the command does.
-Inside the command you will find parts that you need to edit inside these `<>` brackets; for example, if you see `<OUTPUT/DIRECTORY>` then you may change that to `~/athelia/` if that is where you are piping your output.
+The information required to put into shell - `.sh` files - will be in their own box and made clear in the writing before each command where I've attempted to explain what the command(s) do.
+You will also find parts within commands that you need to edit inside these `<>` brackets; for example, if you see `<OUTPUT/DIRECTORY>` then you may change that to `~/athelia/` if that is where you are piping your output.

 #### Useful information
 To get started, you will want to be familiar with interacting in the command line to some extent: knowing what `mv`, `cd`, `rm`, `mkdir`, and `ls` do is a good start.
 Dr. Michael Sovic has some [good videos](https://www.youtube.com/playlist?list=PLxhIMi78eQehzRgd1C6wkJaaf0_nEnmvH) on these.
 Other important info: